Marilyn Moses, Feb 26, 1932 – August 6, 2020

 Marilyn was the first of our parents to embrace homeschooling, after initially being suspicious and confused.
 In spite of that, she bought the John Holt back-collection of newsletters for us, not cheap by our standards, a source of ongoing inspiration over the years.
 Marilyn was the first, and the only, of our parents to say: this is working, I see what you mean, you’re doing a great job.
 She became a homeschooling advocate to her friends, defending us and our choices to critics.
 She was a proud champion when the kids were challenged in public about being out of school.

 She was Grandma Moses to all of our friends.
 She participated in our homeschooling group activities, visited our campouts, and performed at our frequent talent shows with jokes and songs from her youth.
-Later she was thrilled to hear stories about those families as all the kids grew up and went on to have lives of their own.
+Later she would be thrilled to hear stories about those families as all the kids grew up and went on to have lives of their own.

 She loved the annual week-long “beachhouse” family gatherings with Alan’s brothers and their growing families, giving her a chance to bond with her other grandchildren too.
 She and Ralph joined our Friedland family Thanksgivings and grew close to my extended family.
 In fact anything that hinted at a family gathering, she was right there.
 She cooked a mean brisket, which Alan took over these past years, and always made sure there was plenty of kasha varnishkes for her nephew.

 Marilyn was a storyteller.
 Some tales I heard over and over, and other old memories came up out of the blue as she got older and spent more time looking back.
 My favorite was about how she hopped on a Greyhound bus at age 21 along with her sister and a girlfriend, and went to California to seek her fortune.
 After landing in Oxnard she quickly met and married one of the few local Jewish boys.